pcardona34/pi-step-initiative/README.md

 - But it seems the way GNUstep was built is not up to date: no arc nor clang.
 So I am guessing about this choice to provide a modern GNUstep environment.
 - I also noted no reactive response to the issues submited...

+### 3) The third way: a PiSiOS try ?

+- So I tried to build a clean, modern and consistent GNUstep environment from the latest sources on the Debian Raspberry OS Lite.
+PiSiOS means: Pi (Raspberry Pi) S(tep) i(nitiative) OS.
+This try is still an Alpha stage...
+- See the scripts and logs in this repo...

 ---